Holly-Jane Shaddock, England

 I feel truly lucky to be able to consider Groningen as my home, and I hope that you will also choose to have an amazing time here too!
 One word of advice: invest in a good bike lock - you will definitely need it!

 Holly-Jane is originally from England, and has lived in France, Belgium, and the Netherlands.
 She is currently finishing her BA in European Languages and Cultures with a minor in International Relations.
-After graduation, she is aiming to study a master’s degree in Intercultural Communication, with the intention of working as an intercultural trainer for international organisations.
+After graduation, she is aiming to study a master’s degree in European Studies.